LiohMoeller/mfc/README.txt

 - You can start the clock with the menu entry, or with the command:
   <mfc1deb [OPTIONS]>
     --start-minim   Start the clock minimized.
-    --tb-icon       Use instead of the application indicator the classic system tray.
+    --tb-icon       Use the classic system tray, instead of the application indicator.
     --help          Show a little help.